CogStack/CogStack-Pipeline/docs/quickstart/index.md

 target.username = test
 target.password = test
 ```
-This is a concept that will be redesigned in future version of CogStack.
+This is a concept that will be possibly redesigned in future versions of CogStack.

 ### Jobs and CogStack workers configuration

-CogStack engine, in order to coordinate the workers, needs to keep the information about the current jobs in an additional PostgreSQL database -- `postgres`.
+CogStack engine in order to coordinate the workers needs to keep the information about the current jobs in an additional PostgreSQL database -- `postgres`.
 Hence, similarly as when defining the source database, this database needs to specified:
 ```properties
 jobRepository.JdbcPath = jdbc:postgresql://postgres:5432/cogstack
 jobRepository.Driver = org.postgresql.Driver